-There are several moral hacking tools out there within the marketing for different purposes, they are:
+There are several moral ethical hacking tools out there within the marketing for different purposes, they are:

 - NMAP – NMAP stands for Network plotter.
-It’s associate degree open source tool that’s used wide for network discovery and security auditing.
+It’s an associate degree open-source tool that’s used widely for network discovery and security auditing.

-- Metasploit – Metasploit is one amongst the most powerful exploit tool to conduct basic penetration tests.
+- Metasploit – Metasploit is one of the most powerful exploit tools to conduct basic penetration tests.